We may earn a commission when you buy through links in our articles. Learn more.

 A-tier

-Here we have some great leaders that may need a little bit more luck (or just more awareness from the player to make the most of them).
+Here we have some great leaders who may need a little bit more luck (or just more awareness from the player) to make the most of them.
 Victory against the deity difficulty is still very doable, but the more unpredictable nature of multiplayer means that you need to be on your toes.

 Amanitore from Civilization 6, a larger lady in a golden robe holding a gold spear.
 She has a small golden crown and earrings.